Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

-In the presence of ionic co-surfactants like TTAB, which bind strongly with PF127 (\figref{fig:setup}b), mixed TTAB/PF127 micelles form, with excess TTAB forming single-species micelles \cite{hecht1994_interaction,li2001_binding,tam2006_insights} (Fig.~\ref{fig:setup}b).
-Importantly, the TTAB binding capacity of PF127 is amplified with increasing temperature and reduced by cooling.
-The swimming medium is Newtonian, with mixed micelles forming above $T_\text{CMC}\approx\SI{21}{\celsius}$ and only weakly temperature dependent viscosity (see rheology, light scattering, and calorimetry data in SI).
+Under our experimental conditions, we expect a significant coverage of TTAB at the interface (Supplement \figref{SIfig:anchoring}).
+Furthermore, CB15 droplets are completely immotile and hardly solubilize in pure PF127 solutions (Supplement \figref{SIfig:dissolution}), while in a mixed TTAB/PF127 medium self-propelling at speeds $\approx\SI{20}{\um/\second}$, comparable to experiments in pure TTAB solutions (cf. \cite{jin2017_chemotaxis,hokmabad2021_emergence} and Supplement \figref{SIfig:ttab}).
+We therefore regard TTAB as the primary surfactant mediating the solubilization and the interfacial gradients driving the droplet motion.
+This activity is controlled by PF127 binding and releasing TTAB micelles in the bulk medium (Fig.~\ref{fig:setup}a,b).
+Thus, the \Pen{} of droplet activity \textit{decreases} with \textit{increasing} temperature, as an increasing fraction of TTAB is bound in mixed micelles.

-In the regimes considered here, TTAB is the primary cause of dissolution and the role of PF127 is simply to remove or release TTAB micelles from the bulk medium (Fig.~\ref{fig:setup}b,c).
-The \Pen{} of droplet activity should therefore \textit{decrease} with \textit{increasing} temperature due to TTAB depletion.
+According to literature on the composition of PF127/TTAB aggregates \cite{hecht1994_interaction,li2001_binding,hecht1995_interaction}, the amount of bound TTAB in our swimming medium should exceed $\SI{1}{\wtpc}$ and further increase with temperature, which is on the order of the amounts required ($<\SI{5}{\wtpc}$) to suppress droplet motility~\cite{herminghaus2014_interfacial,hokmabad2021_emergence}, as observed in the experiments we show below (see also Supplement \figref{SIfig:swimming}).
+We further note that the swimming medium is Newtonian, with only weakly temperature dependent viscosity (Supplement \figref{SIfig:viscosity}).
+The Stokes-Einstein diffusion coefficient for a particle of radius $\SI{25}{\um}$ is $D<\SI{1e-2}{\um^2/s}$, such that we can neglect Brownian motion within the duration of observation.

-\subsection{Swimming dynamics controlled by temperature and fuel concentration.}
+\subsection{Swimming dynamics controlled by temperature and fuel concentration}

-We begin with an overview of the general swimming dynamics taken from wide-field video microscopy under changing the ambient temperature.
-The setup comprises a quasi-2D microfluidic cell on a temperature controlled stage (\figref{fig:setup}a). \figref{fig:traj}a (Video S1) plots a trajectory colour-coded once by speed and once by temperature, recorded at a set heating/cooling rate of \SI{1}{\kelvin/\min}.
+We begin with an overview of the general swimming dynamics taken from wide-field video microscopy under changing the ambient temperature, and for a range of TTAB concentrations.
+The setup contains a quasi-2D microfluidic cell on a temperature controlled stage (\figref{fig:setup}c). \figref{fig:traj}a (Movie S1) plots a trajectory color-coded once by speed and once by temperature, recorded at a set heating/cooling rate of \SI{1}{\kelvin/\min}, using a swimming medium containing \SI{10}{\wtpc} TTAB.